-Assessment Description: This module will be assessed with 4 separate (pass/fail) tests, which cover the required basic understanding and abilities needed for the materials degree.
+(Differentiation/Integration/Matrices & Dynamics), which cover the required basic understanding and abilities needed for the materials degree.
 The pass mark for each test will be 75%.
-Each of these components will be available for students to take each week throughout the semester, and students can have multiple attempts, as they feel they are ready.
-There will be one final attempt to pass each test in the January exam period.
-The best attempt will count, but all four tests need to be passed in order to pass the module.
-If you pass all four tests, the average of the test marks will make up Component 5, so you would get between 40% and 53%.
+Each of these components will be available for students to take more than once throughout the semester.
+There will be one final attempt to pass each test in the May / June exam period.
+The best attempt will count, but all three tests need to be passed in order to pass the module.
+If you pass all three tests, the average of the test marks will make up Component 4, so you would get between 40% and 53%.

-Further marks (up to 47%, in component 6) will be gained by successful completion of more challenging examples through the semester, but these will only count when you have passed all four tests.
+Further marks (up to 47%, in component 5 - Applied materials examples) will be gained by successful completion of more challenging examples but these will only count when you have passed all three tests.